 Want to know what happened 20 minutes ago in the New York network?

-An SNMP Trap receiver is included to trigger alerts for received event traps.
-Setting up trap alerts is easily done via the included MIB Browser.
-Just choose the device, specific trap, variable that will trigger the alert, and who to receive the notification.
+Setting up trap alerts is simple with the included MIB Browser.
+Just choose the device, the specific trap, the variable that should trigger the alert, and who should receive the notification.

 Additional capabilities include:

-• Full alerting capability via email/syslog
+• Full alerting capability via email and Syslog

 • Built-in TFTP server

-• Fully-integrated Syslog server
+• Fully integrated Syslog server

-• Reporting engine for custom reports,
+• Reporting engine for custom reports

 • Full CDP/LLDP associations

-Linux servers can now be automatically monitored, just like Windows servers are: Our server monitoring operation system automatically monitors your organization's Daemons, volume space, CPU, RAM, and availability.
-Select any Linux server by name to open a full report on the server's health, with graphs and diagrams of CPU use, RAM in use, and disk space.
+Select any Linux server by name to open a full health report with graphs and diagrams for CPU usage, RAM usage, and disk space.

 This feature will monitor DNS records and trigger alerts if a record is changed.
 Here's an example: You may want to monitor your website's DNS entries for changes.
 If the record is changed inappropriately, you will receive an alert and can address the problems rapidly.